2025 brought some important changes to the GRESB Real Estate Assessment.

 If you do, the follow-up question is open-ended.
 It’s up to you to explain how your strategy considers nature-related dependencies, impacts, risks, and opportunities.

-Why is having a biodiversity strategy important for commercial real estate?
+Why a biodiversity strategy matters for commercial real estate

-1. The built environment is responsible for significant biodiversity loss
+1. The built environment is driving biodiversity loss

-Commercial real estate has a massive impact on biodiversity.
+Real estate development benchmark results have shown that real estate investments can dramatically affect biodiversity.
 Just think about the sheer footprint of buildings, taking the place of natural habitat and contributing to pollution.
-But by taking the right actions, commercial real estate could become biodiversity’s greatest ally.
+But by taking the right actions, the real estate company managing those assets could become biodiversity’s greatest ally.

 If you haven’t heard of the Taskforce on Nature-Related Financial Disclosures (TNFD) yet, you will soon.
 It’s a set of recommendations that encourage businesses to assess, report, and act on nature-related dependencies, impacts, risks and opportunities.